 OpenSSL Heartbleed Security Update

-Posted over 1 year ago by Craig Kerstiens
+Posted almost 2 years ago by Craig Kerstiens

 Yesterday the OpenSSL Project released an update to address the CVE-2014-0160 vulnerability, nicknamed “Heartbleed.”
 This serious vulnerability affects a substantial number of applications and services running on the internet, including Heroku.